CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 # Kubernetes on CenturyLink Cloud
 These scripts handle the creation, deletion and expansion of kubernetes clusters on CenturyLink Cloud.

 You can accomplish all these tasks with a simple single command.
-And, for those interested, we use Ansible to perform these tasks.
+And, for those interested in what's under the covers, we used Ansible to perform these tasks and we have made these Ansible playbooks available as well.

 ## Find Help
 If you run into any problems or want help with anything, we are here to help.
 Reach out to use via any of the following ways: